 You can be the best Theif but with a bad role, you can find yourself in a very sticky situation!

 The general dice set contains 7 pieces.
 Each has a different amount of sides for a chance rate for certain things during the game.
 But it’s the ‘d20’ that you live by.

 Don’t be intimidated by all the rules and the giant world of Dungeons and Dragons.
-At the end of the day, what makes this a fun game is adventuring with your friends.
+At the end of the day, what makes this game fun is adventuring with your friends!
 And of course, there are many shenanigans to get into and stories to tell.

 Give it time, and soon you will be creating your character that can take on Dragons and Gods.